-Workshops and presentations on student services on campus, such as financial aid and extracurricular activities
+- Workshops and presentations on UCLA’s student services, such as housing, financial aid, and extracurricular activities

-Thinking ahead to graduate programs, professional schools, and career plans
+- Presentations and information on graduate programs, professional schools, and career opportunities

 This program is for students only, and is a full day that ends in the evening.

 Attending the entirety of your session is the beginning of a successful start here at UCLA.
-The day is full of activities that will assist you in learning everything there is to know about the campus, from what courses to take to how to best get involved.
+The day is full of activities that will assist you in learning everything there is to know about the campus, from what courses to take to get involved and much more.

 With that in mind, it is our hope that you will take advantage of everything that is offered at orientation.
 Failure to attend or participate in any part of your session is your own responsibility, and can jeopardize proper academic advising and course enrollment.

-Your advisor will make this an individualized experience for you, so the focus of the day is on course and major planning and helping you shape the UCLA experience that is right for you.
+Your New Student Advisor will make this an individualized experience for you, so the focus of the day is on course and major planning and helping you shape your UCLA goals. .
 You also have the opportunity to attend workshops on graduate school and career planning, involvement, working on campus, money matters, and research opportunities.
-Individual appointments occur throughout the day to go over your schedule for Fall Quarter and your other plans for involvement at UCLA.
+Individual appointments occur throughout the day to go over your schedule for Fall Quarter and your other plans while at UCLA. .

 The session concludes with enrolling in your Fall Quarter classes.
 Check-out is at 8:00 pm.
 Please make all travel plans after this time.
 No travel arrangements should be made until you have received a confirmation of the session in which you are enrolled.